-In fact, REALTORS care about safety so much, they’ve dedicated the full month of September to promoting safety.
-During REALTOR Safety Month, take a moment to appreciate the ways your agent works to protect you.
+In fact, agents care about safety so much, they’ve dedicated the full month of September to promoting safety.
+During REALTOR® Safety Month, take a moment to appreciate the ways your agent works to protect you.

 You are inviting strangers into your house, usually while you’re still living there, and exposing all your personal belongings.
-A REALTOR makes sure this is done as safely as possible by managing home showings and hosting safe open houses.
+An agent makes sure this is done as safely as possible by managing home showings and hosting safe open houses.

 Protect your Personal Information

 Whether it’s the reason your selling, your financial situation, or other personal details, your real estate agent protects your information.
-REALTORS handle communication with other agents on behalf of the home buyer or seller they represent.
+Real estate professionals handle communication with other agents on behalf of the home buyer or seller they represent.

-When danger lurks, your REALTOR maintains a watchful eye.
+When danger lurks, your agent maintains a watchful eye.
 Moving scams, home repair scams, roofing scams, utility scams, and more are among the top scams in Colorado.
-Not only does your REALTOR protect you during the transaction, but they also keep you safe through the many changes that come with buying or selling a home.
-Your real estate agent can recommend trusted local contractors, moving companies, and more — if you have a question about anything related to your home, ask a REALTOR!
+Not only does your agent protect you during the transaction, but they also keep you safe through the many changes that come with buying or selling a home.
+Your real estate agent can recommend trusted local contractors, moving companies, and more — if you have a question about anything related to your home, ask an agent!

-Your REALTOR is committed to keeping you safe.
+Your agent is committed to keeping you safe.
 They bring years of experience and a commitment to ethics, so you can leave the details to them with full confidence.
-If you’re considering buying or selling a home, protect yourself by working with a REALTOR.
+If you’re considering buying or selling a home, protect yourself by working with an agent.
 Find a local real estate agent on REcolorado.com.

 Originally published September 19, 2018, updated September 2021.